f5devcentral/f5-agility-labs-Next/docs/class1/module5/lab1.rst

  .. image:: ./pictures/block_check.png

-|

-**16. You can see your block requested by visiting the WAF dashbaord**

-From Central Manager click on the top left menu to select the Security menu.
+16. You can see your block requested by visiting the WAF dashbaord.
+From Central Manager, click on the top left menu to select the **Security** menu.

  .. image:: ./pictures/security-menu.png
   :scale: 50%

-From the WAF Dashboard under the Policies box, click on the three dots next to "waf-policy" and select "Filter by Policy Name".
+From the WAF Dashboard under the **Policies** box, click on the three dots next to "waf-policy" and select **Filter by Policy Name**.

  .. image:: ./pictures/waf-dashboard-select-policy.png